nire0510/onscroll/README.md

 ## Introduction
 Many web pages these days produce the "wow effect" by triggering transitions and animations based on scroll position.
-Though it might look good, naive implementation can affect performance and lead to a bad user experience.
+Though it might look good, it may require massive coding, plus - naive implementation can affect performance and lead to a bad user experience.
-With page performance in mind, Orchestrator can help you achieve this behaviour with a single command in three flavors: basic, moderate & advance.
+With page performance in mind, Orchestrator can help you achieve this behaviour with a single command.

 ## Installation:
 Bower: `bower install orchestrator --save`